Is Coffee Acidic?

 Brewing Methods

-Of course, many coffee drinkers prefer the hot version.
-If you use a drip brewer or drip coffee pot, don’t let your brew sit too long on the hot plate or other heat sources.
+Of course, many coffee drinkers prefer hot coffee.
+If you use a drip brewer or drip coffee maker, don’t let your brew sit too long on the hot plate or other heat sources.
 Do you remember the quinic acid that I mentioned before?
 Well, that will take center stage as the water evaporates and the coffee degrades.
-Yet another reason to avoid using hot plates!
+Yet another reason to avoid using coffee maker hot plates!

 What you’ll end up with is bitter, old gas station coffee.